Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 Edit the title, description, image, or time of one of your bounties
 #### /bounty swap
 Move one of your bounties to another slot to change its reward
+#### /bounty showcase
+Show the embed for one of your existing bounties and increase the reward
 #### /bounty add-completers
 Add hunter(s) to a bounty's list of completers
 #### /bounty remove-completers